Breaking Down the Real Meaning of an XDR Solution

 Every second counts during a security breach.
 This whitepaper helps you:

 Understanding the differences between XDR vs SIEM, and XDR vs SOAR is crucial for selecting the right cybersecurity solution.
+The integration of various security tools within these frameworks enhances incident response and provides a comprehensive view of the security posture.
 Here is a detailed comparative analysis of the tools.

 Feature | XDR (Extended Detection and Response) | SIEM (Security Information and Event Management) | SOAR (Security Orchestration, Automation, and Response) |